MicrosoftDocs/Viva/Viva/insights/Setup/Set-up-Workplace-Analytics.md

       ![Processing organizational data.](../images/wpa/setup/onboarding-validation-success.png)

-## Test setup
+## Test setup recommendations

 A test environment is not recommended because good analysis requires real-time collaboration data from a comparable population, which is difficult to simulate through a test tenant.
-However, if you are required by your organization to set up a test environment for regulatory or compliance reasons, then do the following to set it up.
+However, if your organization requires that you set up a test environment for regulatory or compliance reasons, then use the following recommendations for setting it up.

-* Assign a Viva Insights license to at least five test users (or whatever your minimum group size is) who have cloud-hosted Exchange Online mailboxes.
+* Assign a Viva Insights license to at least five test users (or whatever your minimum group size is) who have Exchange Online (cloud-hosted) mailboxes.
 * Each user has sent messages in their Sent Items folder (preferably to other test users with a Viva Insights license).
 * Each user has appointments in their calendars that have occurred in the past month (preferably with other test users with a Viva Insights license).
 * The test users all have managers that lead up to a single hierarchy.
-* After confirming the previous requirements, upload an organizational data file for these test users where their Organization and LevelDesignation attributes are correct and are not blank.
+* After confirming the previous requirements, upload an organizational data file for these test users where their **Organization** and **LevelDesignation** attributes are correct (cannot be *blank*).

 ## Product availability